NCSU-Libraries/visualization_templates/HuntLibraryVideoWallGuide.md

 To make video wall content requires familiarity with media production software and strong design skills.
 However, communicating your or your organization’s story or visualization in a bright new medium will be rewarding and fun.

 **You are encouraged to contact us before you begin production work.
 All content submissions are subject to the editorial review of NCSU Libraries.
-Email library_visualization@ncsu.edu.**
+Email catonell@ncsu.edu.**

 Finally, once you’re ready to submit your content to us, go to [this form](https://goo.gl/forms/hhrQZQtlLSbcYjCk2) to tell us about it.
 Happy making!

-Mike Nutt
-Director of Visualization Services
-NCSU Libraries

 # Art Wall
 <br/>![Art Wall above the Ask Us desk](https://raw.githubusercontent.com/NCSU-Libraries/visualization_templates/master/ArtWall_Rings_smaller.jpeg)<br/><br/>